Duet3D/wiki-content/User_manual/Connecting_hardware/Heaters_tuning.md

 ## Notes on auto-tuning

-**Warning!** During auto tuning there is minimal protection against heating faults.
+> **Warning!** During auto tuning there is minimal protection against heating faults.
 Therefore you should not leave the printer unattended during auto tuning.
+{.is-warning}

-**Warning!** Tuning will always overshoot the target temperature.
+> **Warning!** Tuning will always overshoot the target temperature.
 You need to be aware of this when choosing the target temperature.
 The heater itself is switched off when the target temperature is reached, so the overshoot is purely due to excess thermal mass in the heater and poor coupling to the thermistor.
+{.is-warning}

 ### RepRapFirmware v3.2 and later